MatveiKondratiev/Gender-Bias-Footprint/README.md

 ## Methodology
 Logistic regression will be used to solve the classification problem, since interpretability is extremely important in this study, and this also takes into account the rank nature of the answers to the question.
 It was decided that a two-stage classification was more appropriate.
-__In the first stage__ we must maximize _Recall_ (TRP), because H recognition is the highest priority and also not forget about _Precission_ (PPV), but if a FH is identified as a H, it is not a big loss.
+__In the first stage__ we must maximize _Recall_ (TRP), because H recognition is the highest priority and also not forget about _Precission_ (PPV), but if for example a FH is identified as a H, it is not a big loss.
 The F-score metric with a weight equal to the ratio of 4:1, that is, 0.8, is best suited for this.
-__In the second stage__, just _accuracy_ will be used as a metric to separate "hf" and "f".
+__In the second stage__, just _accuracy_ will be used as a metric to separate "hx" and "x".
 Also, since the sample is small and the variance associated with VAR is high, it is necessary to use a CV of reducing it.
 ## Results
-Based on the results of training and testing of models, the model proved to be the most effective when dividing data by gender, reaching F1 measures (since no way has yet been developed to use F4) 0.95 for men and 0.98 for women, this is probably due to the larger statistics of this group., compared with 0.83 without gender separation on test data.
+Based on the results of training and testing of models, the model proved to be the most effective when dividing data by gender, reaching F1 measures (since no way has yet been developed to use F4) 0.95 for men and 0.98 for women, this is probably due to the larger statistics of this group, compared with 0.83 without gender separation on test data.
 This model is able to accurately determine the level of gender bias of respondents.
 ## Conclusions
 The best features have also been selected:
 - CO_3